datapane/fe-hiring-challenge/README.md

 ### Optional Requirements

 - Styling, via CSS, is preferable but not required, however if you do style your app, then please make sure that both BE and FE- rendered components look similar
-- Rendering new pages may cause flickering during reload, you can attempt resolving this in several ways, including, network optimisations and caching, making use of turbolinks /  stimulus.js / intercooler.js / etc., and other approaches
+- Rendering new pages may cause flickering during reload, you can attempt resolving this in several ways, including, network optimisations and caching, making use of turbolinks /  stimulus.js / intercooler.js / etc., and other approaches (see https://matix.io/using-asynchronous-requests-to-mimic-single-page-apps-in-django/)

 # Review